tokio-rs/website/content/docs/going-deeper/timers.md

 As with all futures, `Delay` is lazy.
 Simply creating a new `Delay` instance does nothing.
 The instance must be used on a task that is spawned onto the Tokio [runtime].
 The [runtime] comes preconfigured with a timer implementation to drive the `Delay` instance to completion.
-In the example abovce, this is done by passing the task to `tokio::run`.
+In the example above, this is done by passing the task to `tokio::run`.
 Using `tokio::spawn` would also work.

 ## [Timing out a long running operation](#deadline) {#deadline}